doc-ai/react-native-tensorio-tflite/README.md

 // If you're using images acquire the image object constants you need const { imageKeyFormat, imageKeyData, imageTypeAsset } = TensorioTflite.getConstants();

-// In our example we have an image bundled as an asset on ios and android const imageAsset = Platform.OS === 'ios' ? 'elephant' : 'elephant.jpg';
+// In our example we have an image bundled as an image asset on ios and an asset on android const imageAsset = Platform.OS === 'ios' ? 'elephant' : 'elephant.jpg';

 // To use the model load it and give it a name.
 This model is bundled in the application.
 TensorioTflite.load('image-classification.tiobundle', 'classifier');

 // Call run using the name you gave the model and its expected inputs.
-// All model functions return promises, so you can use `then` on the results and `catch` for errors
+// All model functions return promises, so you can use `then` on the result and `catch` for errors

 TensorioTflite
   .run('classifier', {